getify/youperiod.app/SPECS.md

 When the end user hit the homepage there are some information to fill

 -   profile name/description - _at least 2 letters long_
--   secret phrase (with confirmation check) - _at least 12 letters long_
+-   secret phrase (with confirmation check) - _at least 12 characters long_

 with these info the application will create an unique local profile into IndexedDB database called `keyval-store`.<br>